WA Stamp Duty Calculator

 Calculate Western Australia transfer duty for owner-occupiers, investors, and first home buyers using current RevenueWA rates.

 Transfer duty in Western Australia is administered by RevenueWA under the Duties Act 2008.
-Rates step up across five brackets, from nil under $2,000 to 4.75% on the portion above $1,000,000.
+Under the general (residential) rate, duty steps up across five brackets, from 1.9% on the first $120,000 to 5.15% on the portion above $725,000.
 The dutiable value is normally the purchase price, but RevenueWA can substitute a higher market valuation.
 WA also charges a foreign buyers duty of 7% — lower than the 8% applied in NSW, VIC, QLD, SA, ACT, and NT.

 WA uses the following bracket structure for the standard duty rate: